ermineaweb/pbar/readme.md

 ## Pbar

-Add a (very) simple progress bar or spinner to golang CLI.
+Add a simple progress bar or spinner to golang CLI.
+Light with no external dependencies.
 Does not support multilines.

 ```bash
 go get github.com/ermineaweb/pbar